meansy0/nanopore-ATRX/README.md

 ## Code and Scripts

 All analysis scripts were developed by Qinixia and are available in the `src/` directory of the repository.
-The project was conducted from July 2023 to December 2023.

 ## Contact